letmejustputthishere/goa/README.md

 ## implementing new metrics

-- all of the are defined in `src/lib/components/chaoss-metrics`
+- all of the metrics are defined in `src/lib/components/chaoss-metrics`

 - a metric consists of a `.gql` file, that contains the graphql query, and a `.svelte` file that contains the svelte component that renders the metric.